sahibpreetsingh12/sahibpreetsingh12.github.io/_posts/2025-09-11-I'm Teaching Myself Triton - Here's What's Actually Happening.md

 A block is a group of threads (multiple warps) that can talk to each other through shared memory.
 Imagine a team of workers who share a whiteboard.
 In Triton, when you write `tl.program_id(0)`, you're asking "which team (block) am I?"
 Typically 256-1024 threads per block.

 The crucial part: threads in the same block can share data quickly.
 Threads in different blocks?
-They can't talk directly - they'd have to write notes in global memory (beleive me that's very slow).
+They can't talk directly - they'd have to write notes in global memory (believe me that's very slow).

 Bigger Perspective - Whenever we try and write code in Triton our goal is to write such way that shared memory is used the most.